FENECON Industrial S — Assembly and Operating Instructions

 -

-The connection of an external emergency stop command device is shown as an example in Figure 25.
+The connection of an external emergency stop command device is shown as an example in the following image:

-The inverters used have an internal coupling switch that can be used for external Grid and system protection, for example.
-A connection example is shown in Figure 26.
+The inverters used have an internal coupling switch that can be used e. g. for external grid and plant protection.
+A connection example can be found in the corresponding drawing.

 Signal cables with the following specifications can be connected: